SbstnErhrdt/identity/README.md

 e.g.
 https://exameple.com/auth/confirm/registration/esrdzh534253qreafdsrgrqafeaar
 ```

 5. Activate account

 If the activation is expired, the account will be deleted.
 The user will be able to register again.

 ### Invitation

 1. Check if identity already exists
     1. If identity exists already:
         1. Create reference to entity
         2. send info email
     2. If identity does not exist:
         1. Create invitation token
         2. Create reference to entity
         3. Send email with invitation link
         4. Register with password

 ### Login

 1. Check if identity exists
+2. Checks if identity is active
+3. Checks if identity is blocked
+4. Checks if identity is cleared
-2. Generate token
+5. Generate token
-3. Save ip and agent
+6. Save ip and agent

 ### Lost Password